dragfie/Pokemon_GAN/README.md

 ## Credits

 The credits for this code go to [moxiegushi](https://github.com/moxiegushi/pokeGAN).
 I've merely created a wrapper to get people started.

+# Martin's notes:
+To set up the files, you need to first coppy in your pokemon into the data folder.
+Then run the RGBA2RGB.py file.
+Then open the resize file and you will need to run that to resize everything.
+Lastly you will be able to run the GAN.